Document Type : Original Paper

 Department of Radiation Oncology Fortis Hospital, Sector 62, Phase 8, SAS Nagar, Mohali - 160062 Punjab, India

 Introduction: In head and neck cancer (HNC) radiotherapy, parotid, submandibular, and minor salivary glands are often incidentally irradiated.
-Hence, Xerostomia is the most significant disabling side-effect, so it should be reduced to increase the quality of life.
-Volumetric Modulated Arc Therapy (VMAT) is an advanced technique in radiotherapy.
-The study was to evaluate the parotid dose and PTV coverage in post operated Oral cancer patients using VMAT technique.
+Hence, Xerostomia is the most significant disabling side-effect, to improve the quality of life, it should be reduced.
+The study was to evaluate the parotid dose and PTV coverage in post operated Oral cancer patients using Volumetric Modulated Arc Therapy (VMAT) technique.

 Results: Median dose to the ipsilateral parotid gland was 54.45Gy and to the ipsilateral parotid gland minus PTV was 45.60Gy while to the contralateral parotid gland median dose was 16.31Gy, (mean is ranging from 14.01 to 17.06Gy) and to the contralateral parotid gland minus PTV was 14.92 (mean is ranging from 12.42 to 15.18Gy) after achieving the 95% coverage of PTV.